Shadowmeow/GiphySearch/README.md

 # GiphySearch
-Program to search for a max of ten gifs from gifhy
+Simple website to search for gif from the Giphy API.
+Click gifs to start and stop gifs.
+Note: There is no button saving functionality.